-On April 27, 2018, our subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (Borrowers) entered into a loan and security agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30.0 million in two term loans. \$15.0 million of the secured credit facility was funded on closing and the other \$15.0 million is available at our option, upon the satisfaction of either of the following conditions which are referred to as the Second Draw Conditions: (i) the achievement of both non-inferiority and superiority primary endpoints from our Phase 3 uUTI clinical trial and reporting satisfactory safety data; or (ii) the achievement of non-inferiority primary endpoints from both our Phase 3 uUTI and cUTI clinical trials as well as reporting satisfactory safety data, in each case as determined by SVB at its sole discretion.
-Our option to draw the second term loan will terminate upon the earliest to occur of October 31, 2019, the thirtieth day following the occurrence of either of the Second Draw Conditions, or the occurrence of an event of default.
-A non-utilization fee of 1.5% of the aggregate undrawn principal amount shall apply if we satisfy the Second Draw Conditions but choose not to draw down the second term loan.
-The principal borrowed under the secured credit facility bears interest at a floating per annum rate equal to the greater of (i) 8.31%; or (ii) 3.89% above The Wall Street Journal prime rate, which interest is payable monthly in arrears.
+On April 27, 2018, our subsidiaries, Iterum Therapeutics International Limited, Iterum Therapeutics US Holding Limited and Iterum Therapeutics US Limited (the Borrowers), entered into a Loan and Security Agreement with SVB pursuant to which SVB agreed to lend the Borrowers up to \$30 million in two term loans. \$15 million of the secured credit facility was funded on closing.
+A second draw of up to \$15 million was available to us through October 31, 2019, upon satisfaction of either of the following: (i) our achievement of both non-inferiority and superiority primary endpoints from our Phase 3 uncomplicated urinary tract infection (uUTI) trial, as well as reporting satisfactory safety data from the trial, or (ii) our achievement of non-inferiority primary endpoints from both our Phase 3 uUTI and complicated urinary tract infection (cUTI) trials, as well as reporting satisfactory safety data from the trials.
+A non-utilization fee of 1.50% of the aggregate undrawn principal amount was to apply if we satisfied the above conditions but chose not to draw down the second term loan.
+We did not satisfy the conditions for the second draw above before the deadline of October 31, 2019.

-The initial draw requires monthly amortization payments commencing November 1, 2019, which will be extended to April 1, 2020 if the second draw is made.
-All outstanding principal, plus a 4.2% final payment fee, will be due and payable on the earliest to occur of March 1, 2022 (Maturity Date), the acceleration of either term loan or the prepayment of either term loan.
-The final payment fee of \$0.6 million, which represents 4.2% of the funded loan, is accreted using the effective interest method over the life of the loan as interest expense.
+Required monthly amortization payments for the initial \$15 million draw commenced on November 1, 2019 and total principal repayments of \$1,552 were made during the three months ended March 31, 2020.
+Interest accrues at a floating per annum rate equal to the greater of (i) 8.31%; or (ii) 3.89% above the Wall Street Journal prime rate, and is payable monthly in arrears.
+All outstanding principal, plus a 4.20% final interest payment, will be due and payable on the earliest to occur of March 1, 2022 (the maturity date), the acceleration of the term loan or the prepayment of the term loan.
+The final payment fee of \$0.6 million which represents 4.2% of the funded loan, is accreted using the effective interest method over the life of the loan as interest expense.
+Voluntary prepayments are permitted at any time, subject to a prepayment fee of 4.00% in the first year, 3.00% in the second year, and 2.00% thereafter.

-The secured credit facility draws are subject to prepayment fees of 3.00% in the first year, 2.00% in the second year and 1.00% thereafter in the event of prepayment at any time prior to the Maturity Date.
+In connection with the initial \$15 million draw, we issued SVB and Life Sciences Fund II LLC (LSF) warrants to purchase an aggregate of 19,890 Series B convertible preferred shares (which converted into warrants to purchase 19,890 ordinary shares upon our IPO) at an exercise price of \$18.85 per share.
+If the second term loan had been drawn down, each of SVB and LSF would have been automatically entitled to purchase additional ordinary shares in an aggregate amount equal to 2.50% of the second term loan divided by the applicable exercise price.

-In connection with the initial \$15.0 million draw, we issued to SVB and Life Sciences Fund II LLC (LSF) warrants to purchase an aggregate of 19,890 Series B-2 preferred shares (which converted to ordinary shares upon our IPO) at an exercise price of \$18.85 per share.
-If we draw down the second term loan, each of SVB and LSF will be entitled, pursuant to additional share warrants issued to each of them at closing, to purchase such number of additional ordinary shares in an aggregate amount equal to 2.5% of the funded amount, divided by the applicable exercise price.
 Obligations under the secured credit facility are secured by substantially all of our existing and future assets and the existing and future assets of our subsidiaries, including intellectual property.